Quick answer

 Is my copy of Paper Girls #1 a first edition?

-A first edition of Paper Girls #1 by Brian K. Vaughan & Cliff Chiang (Image Comics) is identified by: Single issue #1, on sale October 7, 2015, Image, double-sized, cover the printed price.
+A first edition of Paper Girls #1 by Brian K. Vaughan & Cliff Chiang (Image Comics) is identified by: Single issue #1 from Image Comics, on sale October 7, 2015, a double-sized debut carrying the standard printed cover price with the regular Cliff Chiang cover (cover code 1).

 How do I tell the first printing from a later one?